tytydraco/yessleep/out/Im_a_neuroscientist_and_by_accident_Ive_slipped_their_influence_Part_1.md

 Her confidence, her experience as a test subject, her knowledge—they reassured me.
 But this wasn’t like before.
 This was different.

 A week later, she entered the OT.
 My hands trembled at the thought of freeing her from the cluster.
 We’d already moved her cat and a dog to her sister’s place—she wouldn’t be able to look at them again.
-Her eyes held calm and confidence.
+Her eyes held calm and confident.
 I was nervous.
 She uplifted me.

 The operation took over twenty-six hours.
 Red Bull cans littered the floor.
 Twenty-six sleepless hours etched into our bodies.